ajmq/learn_python/README.md

 # learn_python
-repo with a variety of python practice files
+repo with a variety of python practice files.